SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 4: Add the widget to the dashboard

-Open the `src/dashboards/SampleDashboard.tsx` file and add the widget to the implementation of the `layout` method.
-If you want create a new dashboard, please refer to [How to add a new dashboard](#how-to-add-a-new-dashboard).
+Please navigate to the `src/dashboards/SampleDashboard.tsx` file and include the widget in the implementation of the `layout()` method.
+In case you wish to create a new dashboard, kindly refer to [How to add a new dashboard](#how-to-add-a-new-dashboard).

 ```tsx
 override layout(): JSX.Element | undefined {